wolfric83/MultiTwitchBot/README.md

 ## How to use

-MultiTwitchBot is python based.
-Currently executed manually by Wolfric83
+MultiTwitchBot is python based, run from cloud based virtual hosting in the US.
+Access on demand to the web console provided by Wolfric83

 It is recommended (but not required) to grant mod permission to the bot to prevent dropped messages.